 BTS is coming to Fort Worth: Here’s what you need to know about the K-pop band

-In April, BTS, the mega-popular K-pop band, announced a world tour that include six North American cities -- including Fort Worth, where tickets for two September shows at the Fort Worth Convention Center quickly sold out.
+In April, BTS announced a world tour that included six North American cities — including Fort Worth and it’s 11,000 seats at the Fort Worth Convention Center.
+So why Fort Worth?

 “I believe we had the contacts, the availability and we sold Fort Worth to promoters,” Kirk Slaughter, director of public events for Fort Worth, said Monday in a telephone interview.
 “This is just a fabulous opportunity for Fort Worth.”